Information Meeting: Art Practices and British Central Eastern European Diaspora Research Network

 04.05.2023

-Cell Project Space and Feminist Duration Reading Group are leading a British Art Network research group exploring the role of feminist thinking and artistic production in constructing cultural narratives about Central Eastern Europe and British Central Eastern European diaspora.
-A programme of online and in person workshops, reading groups and artist-led contributions in Autumn 2023 will bring together a network of practitioners based in and beyond the UK and Central Eastern Europe.
+Cell Project Space and Feminist Duration Reading Group are leading a British Art Network research group exploring the role of feminist thinking in constructing cultural narratives about Central Eastern Europe and British Central Eastern European diaspora.
+A programme of reading groups in Autumn 2023 will bring together a network of practitioners based in and beyond the UK and Central Eastern Europe.

-Anyone interested in learning about the group, and participating in the collective process of developing a programme around intersectional feminisms past and present from the region, is invited to attend a hybrid online and in person information meeting about opportunities to contribute and participate 6.30-8pm on Thursday 4th May (details to follow).
+Anyone interested in learning about the group, and collectively developing a series of reading groups and bibliography exploring intersectional feminisms past and present from the region, is invited to attend an information meeting at Cell Project Space, 6.30-8pm on Thursday 4th May.
+Please RSVP via eventbrite.

-Creating spaces of mutual support, curiosity and learning that oppose the UK's hostile environment, the research group responds to a cultural blind spot around prejudice and xenophobia in the UK towards the “Eastern European” immigrant, sharpened by Russia’s war in Ukraine, and by Brexit.
+Creating spaces of mutual support, curiosity and learning that oppose the UK's hostile environment, the research group responds to cultural blind spots around prejudice and xenophobia in the UK towards the 'Eastern European' immigrant, sharpened by Russia’s war in Ukraine, and by Brexit.

 The research group expands on practices and concerns platformed across Cell Project Space's 2022/3 programme.
 This includes Lithuanian artists Agnė Jokšė and Anastasia Sosunova’s exhibition Dance As You Wrestle; live performances celebrating queer, 'Eastern' European solidarity featuring Lithuanian bedroom pop collective Liudmila, alongside Polish artist spalarnia, and a major new solo exhibition by Ukrainian artist Ksenia Pedan.